mcontartesi/php-sql-query-builder/README.md

 Modified SQL Query Builder for PHP 8.1 (original by NilPortugues)

-**This is a modified version compatible for PHP 8.1 modified by Maximiliano Contartesi**
+**This is a modified version compatible for PHP 8.1 by Maximiliano Contartesi**

 An elegant lightweight and efficient SQL Query Builder with fluid interface SQL syntax supporting bindings and complicated query generation. **Works without establishing a connection to the database.**